DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 ### `toString` {String}

-This method returns the raw cXML of the underlying PunchOutSetupRequest message.
+This method returns the raw cXML of the underlying POSReq message.

 ##### Options